Image SEO: A Comprehensive Guide for 2024

 Attracting your target audience with eye-catching visuals is key for any startup.
 But those images need to do more than just look good—they need to work hard for your SEO.
 This section covers how to create visuals that both engage users and rank well in search results.

-Image Types That Perform Well
+Which Image Types Perform Best in Search?

 Choosing the right image format is the first step.
 Think of it like picking the right tool for the job.
 JPEGs are your go-to for photographs and images with a wide range of colors.
 They offer a good balance between file size and quality.
 PNGs, on the other hand, are best for images with sharp lines, text overlays, or transparent backgrounds.
 Need an image with transparency?
 PNG is your best bet.
 A solid understanding of image optimization techniques will help you make informed decisions about image formats.